-Since "stigma, shame, and denial also surround HIV/AIDS in many parts of the Caribbean and frequently preclude open discussion of personal sexual issues," at a site or facility offering HIV testing and counseling, it is important to have privacy to respect confidentiality of the client.
+Since "stigma, shame and denial also surround HIV and AIDS in many parts of the Caribbean and frequently preclude open discussion of personal sexual issues," in a site or facility offering HIV testing and counseling, it is important to have privacy to respect confidentiality of the client.
 Visual and auditory privacy are required in all counseling areas.
-Nine of the 16 facilities have an HIV testing system with this type of privacy in all eligible service sites.
-It should be noted that none of the facilities met the strict definition of having all items present for a system for pre- and post-test counseling.
+There are two facilities of the five with an HIV testing system with this type of privacy available in all eligible service sites (Figure 3.3.2b).
+It should be noted that none of the facilities met the strict definition of having all items present for a system for preand post-test counseling.